 What is the NHS guidance?

-The NHS states that babies can go swimming at any time, even before they have been vaccinated, and that it doesn't matter if they haven't completed their course of injections.
+Swimming from birth has some amazing benefits and what’s even better is that the NHS states that babies can go swimming at any time, even before they have been vaccinated.
 Their guidance says that leisure centres suggesting that babies shouldn't swim before having all their jabs are offering out of date guidance.

 For more details on NHS guidelines for baby swimming and vaccinations, visit the NHS website.